tanjazlender/MicrobiomePrime/README.md

 This file contains the information about the samples being analysed.

-The key metadata information is the source of microbiota.

-The metadata file should contain columns `Sample` and `Source`.
+The metadata file should include columns labeled `Sample`, which represents the names of the samples, and `Source`, which indicates the source of the microbiota for each sample.

 Example metadata table:
 Sample | Source